Supports theCrag

 Because I am new to climbing I almost always take the grade assigned.
 The exception is if I perceive that there is an easier line to clip the bolts than "was intended".
 My attitude is that you almost never have the FA with you to tell you which holds are in, so unless explicit in the description, all holds are in.
 In which case, if an easier line has been ignored, then I will offer a lower grade to reflect the easiest line.

-Approach to logging ascent types
+Approach to logging sport climbing ascent types

 (1) Onsight - if I haven't seen anything about the climb that could help me climb it, and I climb it at first asking with no gear pre-placed.